HChughtai/sdc/CONTRIBUTING.md

 # Contributing

-## How to do submit your first contribution
+## How to submit your first contribution

 1. Fork this repository to create a copy of this repository in your account
 2. Clone the forked repository to your local machine